ksindi/monoreaper/README.md

 # MonoReaper

-Merge github repositories into a master directory to create a monorepo.
+Merge github repositories into a master directory to create a monorepo whil preserving commit history.

 ## Usage